Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Tue Jun 30 2026
+Last update on Wed Jul 01 2026

-**185 day before 2027 ⏱**
+**184 day before 2027 ⏱**

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️